Practitioners' Perspectives on Designing Data Visualizations for the General Public: Related work

-Another aspect that appears to be less explored in previous research is evaluation and user testing for casual data visualizations targeted toward lay audiences, and only a few studies have investigated such practices in journalistic settings. \citet{errey_evaluating_2023} conducted an interview study with $12$ data visualization practitioners from journalistic, health, and education domains, mostly in English-speaking countries.
-Their findings show that practitioners in their sample commonly approached visualization evaluation informally, relying on their prior experience and colleagues to assess their work.
-Only about half of their study participants consulted end-users in their evaluation practices; social media channels like Twitter were essential evaluation tools for those who did.
-While the importance of evaluation practices has been acknowledged for many years~\cite{santos_evaluation_2014} and other forms of evaluation, such as participatory design~\cite{janicke_participatory_2020}, have been proposed, user testing and other forms of assessment seem to be under-explored in journalistic settings.
+Another line of research relevant to our study concerns how visualizations are evaluated and the extent to which practitioners involve users (their envisioned audience) in this process.
+Evaluation is a crucial component of data visualization design, and the importance of evaluation practices has been acknowledged for many years~\citep{santos_evaluation_2014}.
+Prior work has shown that producers’ intentions do not always align with audience interpretations, and untested design strategies may risk misunderstanding or reduced trust~\citep{knoll_gulf_2025,schuster_being_2024,ridley_evaluating_2020}.
+User testing as well as approaches to directly involving users in the design process, such as participatory design~\citep{janicke_participatory_2020}, can help ensure that visualizations are understandable and effective for their intended publics.
+However, evaluation practices for public-facing data visualizations have received comparatively little attention in research. \citet{errey_evaluating_2023} conducted an interview study with $12$ data visualization practitioners, mostly in English-speaking countries.
+Their findings show that practitioners in their sample commonly approached evaluation informally, relying on their prior experience and colleagues to assess their work.
+Only about half of their study participants consulted end-users; social media channels like Twitter were essential evaluation tools for those who did.
+Overall, direct user engagement, user testing, and other forms of assessment remain under-explored in public-facing data visualization, with only limited insights available on journalistic contexts.

-\textbf{Summary of related work.} While there is existing research studying the creation of casual data visualizations in practice, much of this work either analyzes non-journalistic settings (e.g., industry or academia) or explores particular aspects of data visualization production (e.g., uncertainty or transparency).
-With the popularity of casual data visualizations increasing in news media sources, not least due to the COVID-19 pandemic, we are interested in how data visualizations are produced in popular sources geared toward lay audiences.
-Limited research efforts have focused on i) how creators of casual data visualizations make design decisions based on their intended target audience and media channels and ii) how user testing and other evaluation forms are conducted in practice.
+In summary, these studies suggest that systematic evaluation plays a limited role in public-facing visualization practice.
+HCI literature on the gulf of evaluation, mental models, and sensemaking, along with recent empirical findings, highlight that alignment between designers’ intended messages and audience interpretation cannot be taken for granted.
+Similarly, Human-Centered and participatory design principles emphasize involving users to ensure that visualizations meet the needs of their intended audiences.
+Yet empirical studies suggest that practitioners’ evaluation practices are largely informal, leaving only limited insight into how those in journalistic settings assess whether their visualizations work for broad, undefined audiences.